ka-de/cringe.live/content/docs/yiff_toolkit/lora_training_guide/Add Custom Optimizers.md

 ---

 Let's make sure you start your little experiments with custom optimizers in the `dev` branch of `sd-scripts`!
+You can skip this step, but then you can't gloat to your friends that you are an experimenting savant!

 ```bash
 git checkout dev